Black Nerve

 When Yarrou finally allowed Agrios to leave the castle and carry out missions for the Kult of Kaos, he was never taken with his father, always other servants.

 Agrios and Edu’s path cross some years later.
-In the incident that led to Uvema’s death, the Triumvirate had each attacked one cathedral the Kult conducted operations within.
-Anna cut down all of them but Agrios — he was a nymph of but eleven years then, and she couldn’t bring herself to do it.
+In the incident that led to Uvema’s mysterious death, the Triumvirate had separately attacked a certain cathedral the Kult conducted operations within.
+Anna cut down all of them save Agrios — at the time, he was a nymph of but eleven years, and Anna couldn’t bring herself to kill him.
 She leaves him there, telling him to find another path.
-He wished he could.
+Quietly, he wishes he could.

-When Agrios encounters Edu, though, the familial connection is enough for Agrios to slip Yarrou’s leash for just a while — it was not freedom (Oosma may be removed from Yarrou, but she was not free of him), but it was distance, and Agrios cherished it.
+When Agrios encounters Edu, though, the familial connection is enough to give Agrios a chance to slip Yarrou’s leash, if only for a while — it was not freedom (Oosma may be removed from Yarrou, but she was not free of him), but it was distance, and Agrios cherished it.
 The result of Agrios meeting Edu is, for a few months, they become teacher and student.

-Still, it’s through that relation with Edu that salvation comes.
-Edu’s standing with the middling radical factions of the clan, and his cleverness sees him piece together the clues and gossip, enough to conclude that Callirhoe is alive, far from Castle Veilgloom, and watched by Yarrou’s servants.
-It’s a threat hanging over Agrios and he’d never even vocalized — was he waiting for a slip up to leverage it?
+Still, it’s through his relation with Edu that salvation comes.
+Edu’s standing with the middling radical factions of the clan, and his cleverness sees him piece together the clues and gossip, enough to conclude that Callirhoe is in fact alive, secluded far from Castle Veilgloom, and watched by Yarrou’s servants.
+It’s a threat hanging over Agrios and the king had never even vocalized it — was he waiting for a slip up to leverage it?

 But no. Thinking a moment more, Agrios anticipates exactly how Yarrou would have used it.
 If Agrios stepped out of line once, grandfather would inform him that Callirhoe was dead.
 No warning, no mercy, ‘only the consequence of defiance,’ he would say.